Is it right for me?

+These chairs have a solid rubber front wheel.
 The hub inside the front wheel can be serviced at a standard bike shop.
 They can replace the bearings for you.
 The rubber wheel itself is unlikely to be found at a bike shop, however, we haven't experienced any failures, and we'll have replacements if needed.

 What happens if anything breaks?

 We're here for you!
 We designed the chair and are ready to help get you rolling again.
 Contact us and we'll make things right.